What is Christian

 through Jesus Christ and the Holy Spirit.”

-God will give us wisdom and
+God will give us the wisdom and

 Colossians 4:5-6 says, “Be wise in the